print logo

 Requesting Service in Non-English Languages

 When seeking state services, you have the right to ask for someone to help you in your native language at no cost to you.
 A department may request a family member or minor to interpret for the person only in an emergency situation, or to obtain non-essential information such as identifying the language that the person speaks.
 The department should follow up with a certified employee to ensure the person was satisfied with the bilingual services they received.
-A certified bilingual employee or professional interpreter should always be used to ensure effective communication between the department and the person services.
+A certified bilingual employee or professional interpreter should always be used to ensure effective communication between the department and the person seeking services.

 Language Access Complaints